Event will be held on Sunday, January 27 in the Peterson Recreation Center.

 The Friars attacked a two-day training session in leadership development and team building.

 Lisa Wasser was named assistant field hockey coach at Providence College on March 16, 2011.
-Wasser will embark on her third season with the Friars during the upcoming 2013 fall season.
+Wasser will embark on her fourth season with the Friars during the 2014 fall campaign, and first as the associate head coach.
 She is involved in the day-to-day operations of the field hockey program, including practice planning, on field coaching, individual workouts and video analysis.
 Wasser also spearheads the Friars' recruiting efforts.

 In addition to her experience at Miami, Wasser also spent two seasons as a graduate assistant at NCAA Division III Wilkes University in Pennsylvania.
 While there, she helped lead the Colonels to a school-record 18 wins and a No. 20 national ranking during the 2008 campaign.

 Wasser also spent four years coaching with the International Field Hockey Club of Kentucky and two years coaching the Valley Styx Club.
 She spent six years working with the USA Field Hockey Futures Program, and in 2009 gained experience as a clinician at the National Coaches' Convention, where she presented as part of a defensive drill panel.

 During the summer of 2012, Wasser served as a selector for the National Futures Championship for the U-16 division.
 She also earned her U.S. Field Hockey Level II Certification.
 This past summer (2013), Wasser participated in the NCAA Women Coaches Academy from June 24-28 in Atlanta, Georgia.